By Colette Nichol, Filmmaker and Story Strategist

 2) Corporate and Small Biz Video

-There’s a huge range of films and videos that businesses need made today.
-This industry is growing, and will continue to do so for the foreseeable future.
+There’s a huge range of films and videos that businesses need making today.
+This industry is growing and will continue to do so for the foreseeable future.
 While some of this work is dry but well paying there are also some opportunities that allow for more creativity.

 3) Stock Video and Cinematic Stock Video